tangandhara/TidyTuesday/README.md

 # TidyTuesday

-I've used RStudio on and off for a while but never remainded consistent with it so for 2023 I'm committing to using it more consistently.
+I've used RStudio on and off for a while but have never been too consistent with so for 2023 I'm committing to consistency.
-I've been impressed with the TidyTuesday projects I've seen online so will be dumping the code here for the weekly challenges.
+I've been impressed with the [TidyTuesday](https://github.com/rfordatascience/tidytuesday) projects I've seen online so will be sharing the code here that I've used for the weekly challenges.
-Thanks in advance to everyone on Twitter's #RStats and #TidyTuesday community for support, inspiration, and for sharing your code!
+Thanks in advance to everyone on Twitter's [#RStats](https://twitter.com/hashtag/RStats) and #TidyTuesday community for support, inspiration, and for sharing your code!

 | Year | Week | Data |
 | :---: | :---: | :--- |